FREQUENTLY ASKED QUESTIONS

 Let’s talk money.
 We feel it’s essential that we’re transparent and honest in our work, especially when it comes to funding.

-Currently we fund our work through crowdfunding groups of people donate and collectively fund our projects.
-However, as our work grows, we’ll be looking to work with small businesses, gain partnerships, and even apply for charitable grants.
+Currently we fund our work through crowdfunding - it’s groups of awesome people who donate who collectively fund our projects.
+However, as our work grows, we’ll be working with more small businesses, gain partnerships, and apply for charitable grants.

-At this stage in our organisation, it costs less to use platforms such as GoFundMe, rather than to purchase a dedicated payment function.
-Whilst every penny we receive from fundraising is indeed used to fund community empowerment, we recognise platforms such as GoFundMe, will take a very small percentage before we see any money.
+At this stage in our organisation, it costs less to use platforms such as GoFundMe and JustGiving, rather than to purchase a dedicated payment function.
+Whilst every penny we receive from fundraising is indeed used to fund community empowerment, we recognise crowdfunding platforms will take a very small percentage before we see any money.
 However, this is a cost immeasurably offset by all of the good we’re able to do, facilitated by such platforms.